HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 ### Asking Questions and Scheduling Remote Consultations

 I'll try to make myself available for questions most of the time but you'll have a better chance of reaching me during our weekly schedules.
 You can schedule consultation as a group.
-Use that time to ask questions about the lecture or ask for help in answering lab exercises.
+Use that time to ask questions about the lecture or ask for help in answering seatworks.

 You can contact me through sms, email, slack dms, or through discord.
 You can find ways to reach me at the last section of this guide.